Gia Lam Airport: Cancelled renovations

 Because of its proximity to the center of Hanoi compared to Noi Bai International Airport, part of Gia Lam Airport was expected to become a civilian airport in the near future, reserved for regional domestic airlines.
 This would have allowed passengers flying on short-haul flights, such as from Hanoi to Điện Biên, Vinh, or Nà Sản Airport in the northern province of Sơn La, to depart from Gia Lam airport, only 10 minutes away from the centre of Hanoi, rather than Noi Bai, which is located about an hour's drive away from the city.

 Gia Lam's 2000m by 45m runway is suitable for small, short-haul aircraft such as ATR 72 twin-turboprops or Fokker 70 jets, which are already operated by Vietnam Airlines as part of their fleet.
 Under the development plan, the parking yard will be upgraded to receive three ATR 72 or Fokker 70 aircraft by 2015, increasing to five by 2025.
 Its annual capacity was projected to be 162,000 passengers in 2015, increasing further to 300,000 passengers by 2025.
 The airport is about the same size as Nà Sản and Điện Biên airports, and will not be able to receive larger Airbus or Boeing aircraft, which will continue to be received at Noi Bai.

 The renovations, which would have allowed the airport to meet the standards of the International Civil Aviation Organization, were estimated to cost VND 287 billion (US$17.3 million).
 These included: building a new parking yard covering 13720 m2 in 2015 and 20750 m2 by 2025; building the new terminal, which was expected to serve 270 passengers an hour during peak hours; and other adjustments such as the expansion of Nguyen Son road, which is the main route into the airport from the city.
 The renovated airport would've been managed by the Northern Airport Administration.

 On February 23, 2018, the Prime Minister issued Decision No. 236/QĐ-TTg on adjusting the air transport development plan up to 2020, in which Gia Lam Airport was not part of the national airport network system.
 On April 3, 2023, Decision No. 980/QĐ-BGTVT formally abolished the airport master plan and renovation work stopped indefinitely.
 The airport would continue to host military flights.

+United States Armed Forces' officers and combat assets at Gia Lam for the 2024 Vietnam Defence Expo.

+In 2020, Vietnamese authorities reaffirmed to leave Gia Lâm outside of the commercial aviation network, effectively abandoned any renovating proposals to support civilian operations.
+The airport remains under the sole authority of Vietnam Air Defence - Air Force, mainly hosting the Vietnamese Air Force's airlifting operations and serving as ground to host events like Vietnam Defence Expo.
+In the 2024 Vietnam Defence Expo, the Pacific Air Forces sent a number of Fairchild Republic A-10 Thunderbolt II and Lockheed Martin C-130J Super Hercules carrying combat vehicles to the airport, marking first United States Air Force's comeback to Gia Lam since the Vietnam War.